 If you’re wondering how to get started, Craig recommends watching the DVD’s from Dan’s Depot, such as the one on urban survival.
 Also, check out the site’s forums.

 Craig and I talked about more, but to hear it all, listen to DestinySurvival Radio for March 14, 2013.
 Check out the Nature Reliance School at http://www.naturereliance.org/.
-Find Dan’s Depot at http://www.dansdepot.com/ or click on any ads you see for them on this site.
+Find Dan’s Depot at http://www.dansdepot.com/.

 Have you been to the Nature Reliance School or another outdoor survival school for training?
 How was your experience?
 Would you recommend such training to others?
 Leave a comment and share your thoughts.